rruprai/sfdc-aws-sign4/README.md

 * Test classes can be run through the command line via a tool such as [forcedevtool](https://github.com/amtrack/force-dev-tool), Force.com IDE, or through the [Developer Console](https://developer.salesforce.com/page/Developer_Console)

+## Batch Job

+Given that there are [Apex Callout Limits](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_callouts_timeouts.htm), you should write a batch class that will process all the records you need, insert it into a single JSON with your desired format, and then make one callout.
+A future release will be to write one in this repository, but given time limits, the dates are to be determined.

 ## Deployment

 * Download the repo